ChessMax/awesome-programming-tools/README.md

 - [Desmos geom tools](https://www.desmos.com/geometry) - Geometry tools.
 - [GeoGebra](https://www.geogebra.org/calculator) - Free digital tools for class activities, graphing, geometry, collaborative whiteboard and more.

+## Game dev:
+ - [Graphics related diagrams](http://renderdiagrams.org/editor) - Well drawn diagrams are essential in explaining concepts to others but also in improving your own understanding.
+Topics such as lighting, shadows and BRDF equations are extremely difficult to get across without pretty pictures!
+Free render diagrams editor can help with it.

 ## Art:
 - [Glyphter](https://glyphter.com) - Icon font generator.